 This easy paleo blueberry cobbler recipe consists of a juicy blueberry and lemon filling that's made with fresh berries and sweetened with just a bit of maple syrup.
 It's topped with a tigernut flour biscuit, that's somewhere in-between a biscuit and a shortbread cookie.
 It's sweet, crumbly and the perfect pair to the blueberry filling.

-- Paleo and Vegan
+- Paleo and Vegan friendly

 - Dairy Free - no butter, no cream